mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 ## Motivation
 - why care about the FEP
+- Bring up intro to homeostasis & living systems, identity, maintain structural integrity within a limited range of configurations of the molecules and atoms that make up your body.
+What's important to note is that the number of possible configurations that are functional and work are very few when compared to the incredibly vast amount of combinatorial arrangements of molecules and atoms that don't (for instance, there are many more ways to be a puddle of molecular soup).
+And why should a biological system like you stay in your configuration?
+What gives that particular arrangement its structural integrity to *persist* through some arbitrary amount of time as a singular unit with *Identity* separate from the environment's molecules and atoms?
+Why don't biological systems just disperse and dissipate into the environment as soon as the they are formed, like a wisp of smoke diffusing into nothing?

 - who brings it up
     - bring up you first heard of the FEP in the context of Dr. Krichmar's cognitive robotics work at UCI
     - read Andy Clark's book